shiranGinige/FluentSendGrid/README.md

-FluentSendGrid (Inspired by FluentEmail @ https://github.com/lukencode/FluentEmail )
+FluentSendGrid (Inspired by FluentEmail by @lukencode )
 ==============

 SendGrid template engine is beautiful but is a little bit tricky to use from .net.
 This library wraps all complexities and exposes nice fluent notation to easily send emails with SendGrid templates.